probabilistic-numerics/probnum/README.md

 [documentation](https://probabilistic-numerics.github.io/probnum/modules.html).

 ## Examples
-Example usage of the methods provided by this repository are available in the [examples section](https://probabilistic-numerics.github.io/probnum/examples.html) of the documentation.
-In the future we will provide Jupyter notebooks to illustrate basic usage examples of implemented probabilistic numerics routines.
+Examples of how to use this repository are available in the [examples section](https://probabilistic-numerics.github.io/probnum/notebooks/examples.html) of the documentation.
+It contains Jupyter notebooks illustrating the basic usage of implemented probabilistic numerics routines.

 ## Package Development
 This repository is currently under development and benefits from contribution to the code, examples or documentation.